statisticalbiotechnology/cb2030/qa/multiplehypothesistesting.md

 1. Are p-values and q-values used exclusively in publications?
 P-values can be used to assess scientific literature, while q-values is dependent on pi0 which seems to be estimated by the one conducting the study which increases risk of bias.
 1. Is it common that published genomwide studies use q values instead of p values today?
 Is there any resistance against switching to q values or is it just a matter of ignorance?
+1. Could the choice between p- and q-values depend on what kind of feature is being investigated or is it only the number of features that are of interest?
+1. Theoretically, multiple testing correction should be performed every time that more than one test is done.
+However, is this the case in real-life research?
+Is there a maximum number of features that can be reliably tested and reported as significant (or not) without multiple testing correction?
-1. Are q-values better than p-values only when many different features are analysed at the same time, or is it always more accurate?
+1. Are *q* values better than *p* values only when many different features are analysed at the same time, or is it always more accurate?
   > Whenever multiple tests are involved, most journals require you to report FDR/*p* values.
 However, whenever you have measurements on one indidual substance that you were interested prior to the experiment, you can report *p* values.

 ## Estimation of FDR
-1. I didn't really understand how m0 was estimated mathematically using the p-value distribution and would like to have it explained a bit more.
+1. I didn't really understand how m0 was estimated mathematically using the *p* value distribution and would like to have it explained a bit more.
+  > Overall there are *m* features in your assay.
+Each one of these has a prior probability of &pi;<sub>0</sub> of being null.
+Hence you can estimate *m<sub>0</sub> = m&pi;<sub>0</sub>* null features.

+1. I don't understand the description of the original FDR method as "too conservative".
+I understand the math behind it, but I cannot grasp it from a conceptual point of view: if &pi;<sub>0</sub> is assumed to be equal to 1, wouldn't that mean that all the features that are considered significant are null?
+  > If you do not take any equation in consideration you are right.
+Your confusion arises when we estimate the number of errors under threshold *F(t) = m<sub>0</sub>t*.
+This estimation can be done as  *m<sub>0</sub> = m&pi;<sub>0</sub>*, or we can conservatively approxiamte *F(t) &approx; mt*.
+The &pi;<sub>0</sub> = 1 estimate is conservative, as it assumes a larger number of errors than really are present.

 1. The false discovery rate can be defined as the number of null hypotheses divided by the total number of hypotheses above the score threshold.
-Is the “number of null hypotheses” equivalent to the number of “false positive features” because we refer to a certain threshold t or is there another reason?
+Is the “number of null hypotheses” equivalent to the number of “false positive features” because we refer to a certain threshold *t* or is there another reason?
+> Yes this is an accurate description.
+Features are nullk or not, however the distinction between a Tm and a FP is a treshold.

 1. Why are the p-values distributed the way they are presented?
 Shouldnt H0 be non-existent at a p-value of 0, and also the distribution of H1 is quite confusing, we usually dont have a high frequency of low p-values (We would love to have that so)?!
 Or in other words?
 How and why do we get this distribution of p-values?
   > The uniformity of p-values under H0 is something we discussed in the previous seminar.
 It comes down to that the null *p* values are uniform just the same way that a sample from any distribution, when subject to its own CDF, would render a uniform distribution between [0,1].